prebid/prebid.github.io/faq/prebid-server-faq.md

 ### CCPA / US-Privacy

+The [California Consumer Privacy Act (CCPA)](https://oag.ca.gov/privacy/ccpa) is a law in the US. which covers consumer rights relating to the access to, deletion of, and sharing of personal information that is collected by businesses.
-The [California Consumer Privacy Act](https://oag.ca.gov/privacy/ccpa) is another rule in the US.
-The IAB has generalized this state-specific rule into a [US Privacy](https://iabtechlab.com/standards/ccpa/) compliance framework.
+The IAB has generalized
+this state-specific rule into a [US Privacy](https://iabtechlab.com/standards/ccpa/) compliance framework.
 If `regs.ext.us_privacy` is parsed to find that the user has opted-out of a "sale", the following anonymization steps are taken:

-- Mask take off the last byte of the IPv4 address and the last 2 bytes of IPv6 addresses
+- Mask the last byte of the IPv4 address and the last 2 bytes of IPv6 addresses
 - Removes user.id and user.buyeruid
 - Removes the request.device.ifa attribute
 - Rounds the request.device.geo. {lat,lon} to two decimal places